 On Phase 3, it’s all about the burn — and healthy fats are the lighter fluid.
 You have to eat fat to lose fat — that’s a major part of why the Fast Metabolism Diet works!
-I’ve had clients look at me like I’ve lost my mind when I tell them that part of the reason they’re not losing weight is because they aren’t eating enough fat.
+I’ve had clients look at me like I’ve lost my mind when I tell them that part of the reason they’re not losing weight is that they aren’t eating enough fat.
 Of course, we’re talking about good fats — healthy dietary fats.
-We’ve been hearing from a lot of you that you’d like clarification on just how to balance proteins and fats on Phase 3, so let’s clear that up!
+We’ve heard from a lot of you that you’d like clarification on just how to balance proteins and fats on Phase 3, so let’s clear that up!

 The role of healthy fats

 On the 28-day Fast Metabolism Diet, we use those three phases of eating to reboot your metabolism and get your body back to torching fat.
 On Phase 1 and 2, your body is flooded with muscle-building proteins, adrenal-calming natural sugars (fruit), whole grains and loads of green alkalizing vegetables.
 These replenish and restore the organs and glands responsible for fat-burning in the body.
 And during those four days, your body burns stored fat – the fat you’re trying to lose – for energy.